Laith-GLaDOS/Dodge/README.md

 # Notes:
  - This is just a project for fun, no serious business here or something.
  - Feel free to contribute.
+ - Some build scripts are missing for now, so don't submit pull requests or issues for them.